Urine production is a complex process involving multiple organs and systems in the body. Here’s a simplified overview of how urine is produced:

 Location: Kidneys

-In the glomeruli, blood pressure forces water, salts, glucose, amino acids, and urea (a waste product) through a filter into the Bowman’s capsule, creating a filtrate.
-Larger molecules like proteins and blood cells are typically retained in the blood
+Process: In the glomeruli, blood pressure forces water, salts, glucose, amino acids, and urea (a waste product) through a filter into the Bowman’s capsule, creating a filtrate.
+Larger molecules like proteins and blood cells are typically retained in the blood.

 Location: Renal Tubules (Proximal Convoluted Tubule, Loop of Henle, Distal Convoluted Tubule)

-The filtrate then flows through the renal tubules where essential substances are reabsorbed back into the bloodstream
+Function: The filtrate then flows through the renal tubules where essential substances are reabsorbed back into the bloodstream.

-In the proximal convoluted tubule, much of the water, glucose, and salts are reabsorbed.
+Process: In the proximal convoluted tubule, much of the water, glucose, and salts are reabsorbed.
 The Loop of Henle plays a key role in concentrating the urine by reabsorbing water and salts.
-In the distal convoluted tubule, further fine-tuning occurs to regulate the balance of electrolytes and acids
+In the distal convoluted tubule, further fine-tuning occurs to regulate the balance of electrolytes and acids.

 Location: Renal Tubules